Volkswagen Jetta owners have reported 115 problems related to clutch (under the power train category).

 2010 Volkswagen Jetta.
 Consumer states knocking noise by gearbox while driving

 the consumer was informed the clutching system needed to be replaced.
 The consumer stated he had to wait two months for the part.
 The consumer stated three to four days later, after the vehicle was fixed, the noise resurfaced.
 The part was replaced again and the same noise returned.
-It was Jul.
-1, 2011 when this clutch issue occurred.

 See all problems of the 2010 Volkswagen Jetta.